John de Barth Walbach: Legacy

-General Walbach holds the record for being the oldest officer to serve on active duty in the history of the United States Army, being 90 years old at the time of his death.
+General Walbach holds the record for being the oldest officer to serve on active duty in the history of the United States Army, as well as the oldest person to serve on active duty in the United States Armed Forces, being 90 years old at the time of his death.
 His 58 year career was third only in length to that of Generals of the Army Douglas MacArthur (64 years) and Omar Bradley (69 years).
 (Generals MacArthur and Bradley were allowed to remain on active duty for life following their promotions to General of the Army.
 They effectively retired (i.e. having no active assignment) after 51 and 42 years of service respectively.)

 Several streets near Army installations he commanded are named after him, including Walbach Street near Fort Trumbull in New London, Connecticut; Walbach Street near Fort Constitution in New Castle, New Hampshire; and Walbach Street near Frankford Arsenal in Philadelphia, Pennsylvania.
 The latter is jointly named for his son, Louis Augustus de Barth Walbach, who also served as arsenal commander.

 The Walbach Tower near Fort Constitution was built under his supervision and is named for him.
 Ruins of the tower still remain.

 Fort Walbach (a.k.a.
 Camp Walbach) is located on Lodge Pole Creek, approximately 25 miles northwest of Cheyenne, Wyoming, and was established on September 20, 1858 and named in honor of General Walbach.
 As this post was temporary, it was abandoned on April 19, 1859.
 The site of Fort Walbach was marked by the Wyoming Society of the Daughters of the American Revolution in 1914.

 Battery Walbach at Fort Wetherill in Jamestown, Rhode Island was also named after him when it was constructed in the early 20th century.

 The town of Wallback, West Virginia and the nearby Wallback Wildlife Management Area are named for him.
 Walbach had inherited extensive lands from his father, Jean Joseph de Barth, including 10,000 acres on the Elk River.